Have you encountered a blue screen of death error on your computer, and it points to an NTOSKRNL.exe as the root cause of the problem?

 Step 4.
-Lastly, click on Windows Update tab and it will automatically check for any update available on your operating system.
+Lastly, click on the Windows Update tab, which will automatically check for any update available on your operating system.

-Follow the on-screen prompts to properly install the update on your computer.
+Follow the on-screen prompts to install the Update on your computer correctly.
 Now, restart your computer and observe if the BSOD error would still occur on your computer after installing the latest Windows update.